 - Place inexpensive solar lights in bushes, foliage or rockerys.
 All extra light helps - particularly in quieter and darker areas of the garden.

-- Place solar powered candles or lights in windows behind the curtain or blind.
+- Place lights in windows behind the curtain or blind.

 - How does it look?
 Tatty?
 Poor quality?
 Your front door should be a stronghold!

 - If you only have one simple lock, have a better one fitted, preferably with a mortice, or deadlock.
 You can also fit a door chain, or restrictor.

 - Check that the hinges are secure and in good repair.

 - For added security, fit a windowless door.